right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 MYTH: These techniques are manipulative.

-TRUTH: What do you think buying

----

-# THE PASSPORT

-gifts, flowers, paying for dinners, complimenting her all the time, and offering to do outrageous favors is?
+TRUTH: What do you think buyinggifts, flowers, paying for dinners, complimenting her all the time, and offering to do outrageous favors is?
 (And you might not even be the only guy she's doing this to.)

 MYTH: Women today want an emotional and sensitive man.